 4. Understand the format.
 Case interviews are different.
 The interviewer gives you some background and an ambiguous business question.
 It’s your job to politely, effectively, logically, tease out answers to questions which allow you to piece together a thoughtful, fun and realistic solution.
 Sometimes, the interviewer gives you handouts, graphs as you uncover key areas of inquiry.
 Sometimes they don’t.
 Either way, know the set up and be ready.

-Management Consulted has a 45min case example here.
+Management Consulted has a 45min case example below. here.
 See how the interviewee keeps the conversation going and uses the data given.
 It’s not a perfect performance – but that is the thing with cases, it does not have to be.

 5. Practice (some).
 Read through some case practice examples, online for free, or buy a book.
 Case Interview Secrets, Victor Cheng (affiliate link) or Case in Point, Marc Consentino (affiliate link).
 Lots of free stuff too.